vestrel00/contacts-android/docs/basics/delete-contacts.md

 val delete = Contacts(context).delete()
 ```

-> If you want to delete the device owner Contact Profile, read [Delete device owner Contact profile](./../profile/delete-profile.md).
+> ℹ️ If you want to delete the device owner Contact Profile, read [Delete device owner Contact profile](./../profile/delete-profile.md).

-> If you want to delete a set of Data, read [Delete existing sets of data](./../data/delete-data-sets.md).
+> ℹ️ If you want to delete a set of Data, read [Delete existing sets of data](./../data/delete-data-sets.md).

 ## A basic delete